 He has considerable experience with fire claims and property losses involving product failure, electrical malfunction, or construction issues.
 He also devotes a substantial portion of his practice to appeals.

 Mike is the father of three adult children and enjoys reading Pacific Northwest and American history.
-He is also an experienced umpire who officiates youth, high school, and adult baseball games, so it’s probably not a good idea to argue with him.

 American Bar Association